rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 * **Snap Pixel ID:** Enter your Snap Pixel ID here.

+{% hint style="info" %}
+For more information on how to find your Snap Pixel ID, refer to the FAQs below.
+{% endhint %}

 * **Hashing Method:** Snap Pixel lets you pass a user parameter (email or phone number) in both hashed and non-hashed formats in it's init call.
 If **SHA-256** is chosen as an option, RudderStack will hash-encode the provided user parameter (email or the phone number).

 ## Identify